Hemp: Canada

 Commercial production (including cultivation) of industrial hemp has been permitted in Canada since 1998 under licenses and authorization issued by Health Canada.

 In the early 1990s, industrial hemp agriculture in North America began with the Hemp Awareness Committee at the University of Manitoba.
 The Committee worked with the provincial government to get research and development assistance and was able to obtain test plot permits from the Canadian government.
 Their efforts led to the legalization of industrial hemp (hemp with only minute amounts of tetrahydrocannabinol) in Canada and the first harvest in 1998.

 In 2017, the cultivated area for hemp in the Prairie provinces include Saskatchewan with more than 56000 acre, Alberta with 45000 acre, and Manitoba with 30000 acre.
 Canadian hemp is cultivated mostly for its food value as hulled hemp seeds, hemp oils, and hemp protein powders, with only a small fraction devoted to production of hemp fiber used for construction and insulation.

 France

 France is Europe's biggest producer (and the world's second largest producer) with 8000 ha cultivated.
-70–80% of the hemp fibre produced in 2003 was used for specialty pulp for cigarette papers and technical applications.
-About 15% was used in the automotive sector, and 5-6% was used for insulation mats.
+70–80% of the hemp fiber produced in 2003 was used for specialty pulp for cigarette papers and technical applications.
+About 15% was used in the automotive sector, and 5–6% was used for insulation mats.
 About 95% of hurds were used as animal bedding, while almost 5% was used in the building sector.
 In 2010–2011, a total of 11000 ha was cultivated with hemp in the EU, a decline compared with previous year.